Interview AiBox logo

 The bigger shift is that companies are starting to separate two questions:

-- Can you solve engineering problems?
+1. Can you solve engineering problems?

-- Can you solve them in the way this company wants to evaluate?
+2. Can you solve them in the way this company wants to evaluate?

 The Three Interview Policy Buckets You Need To Train For

-Bucket 1: AI-Allowed Rounds
+Bucket 1: AI-Assisted Rounds

 These rounds are the clearest signal that companies want to evaluate Human plus AI collaboration.
 Your prompt quality, validation discipline, and debugging ability matter a lot.

-Bucket 2: AI-Realistic But Controlled Rounds
+Bucket 2: AI-Controlled Platform Rounds

 In these rounds, the interview is less about whiteboard purity and more about engineering judgment inside a constrained workflow.
+You are still being tested on reasoning, but now also on how you operate within tool boundaries you did not define.

-Bucket 3: AI-Banned Live Rounds
+Bucket 3: AI-Restricted Live Rounds

 These are still common, especially at companies that want a cleaner signal on first-principles reasoning or want standardized evaluation across many candidates.